iasonstas/cra-eslint-prettier/README.md

 ### `React-router`

-Because of the nature of the project which is single page and view I have not use React-router for different paths.
+Because of the nature of the project which is single page and view I have not used React-router for different paths.

-### `React Query`

-I have use react query for the fetching so it caches the 100 repos and the makes the application feel faster and more responsive and for the Loading and Error handling.
-React Query provides a robust error handling mechanism that allows you to handle errors gracefully and display error messages to the user.

 ### `SOLID principles`

+Throughtout the project there have been used the SOLID principles.

 Single Responsibility Principle (SRP): Components in React should have a single responsibility.